-Bibb, a Republican, was a senator from Georgia and was a Republican.
-He served from 1813 to 1817.
+Bibb was a senator from Georgia and was a Republican.
+He served from 1813 to 1816.

 He was previously the representative for Georgia as a Republican from 1811 to 1813; the representative for Georgia as a Republican from 1807 to 1811; and the representative for Georgia as a Republican from 1807 to 1807.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1805-Apr 1806 (House)||7||7||100.0%||96th|

 |Nov 1808-Mar 1809 (House)||116||20||17.2%||42nd|

 |Dec 1809-Jan 1810 (House)||29||4||13.8%||55th|